PowerBlackflame/PowerBlackflame/README.md

 - 👀 I’m interested in automation and data manipulation
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on nothing (I'm lonely D: )
-- 📫 How to reach me Discord
+- 📫 How to reach me: Discord
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Timezone's are confusing